 Make a list of all your current important projects that are not urgent, then assign at least two one-hour slots a week to do them.
 Keep these appointments with yourself the same way that you would with a client.
 Do not allow yourself to book anything during those times unless it is a true emergency.
 An attic is cleaned easily by a few boxes a week rather than the entire thing in a weekend.

 4. Minimize Multi-tasking

 At times, multi-tasking is both unavoidable and necessary.
 Fortunately, the majority of times you find yourself feeling rushed are actually your own doing.
 Multi-tasking is counter-productive in the long run.
-Practice being fully present and engage in one activity at a time.
+Practice being fully present and engaging in one activity at a time.
 If someone stops by your office while you are doing a task, ask them to schedule some time with you to fully address the issue.

 5. Create Blocks of Similar Activities

-A doctor never checks his email in the middle of surgery, and a lawyer doesn’t take incoming calls when court is in session.
+A doctor never checks his email in the middle of surgery, and a lawyer doesn’t take incoming calls when the court is in session.
 What makes the critical responsibilities of your role less deserving of your own concentration?
 We all like variety, but do your best to plan activities in such a way that complementary activities can be done in groups.

 6. Find the Right Work/Life Balance

 Just as your time at work should have focus and intensity in each activity, so should your time away from work.
 Being fully present in all your interactions includes those outside of work.
 When you find your mind drifting towards work-related activities when you are off the clock, bring yourself back to the moment at hand.